Wagoner Police Arrests, Incidents for the period ending Sept. 30, 2020

 ARRESTS

-Jason Ryan Bowen, of Tulsa, was arrested Sept.
-29 on complaints of driving under the influence of alcohol or intoxicating substance (first offense), operating a motor vehicle without a driver’s license and violating rules for driving on roadways laned for traffic.

-Jeffery Levi Vaughn, of Tahlequah, was arrested Sept.
-23 on complaints of public intoxication and possession of paraphernalia.
+Taylor Paige Flynn, of Wagoner, was arrested Oct.
+7 on complaints of public intoxication and possession of Schedule I or II substance, first offense.

+Jeffery Levi Vaughn, of Tahlequah, was arrested Oct.
+4 on complaints of distributing or transporting a controlled substance within 2,000 feet of an educational institution, public park, recreation area or public housing (other substance in Schedule I, II, III or IV, first offense), uses tincture of opium, tincture of opium camphorated or any derivative thereof by the hypodermic method, uses drug paraphernalia, possession of Schedule III, IV or V, marijuana, second or subsequent offense.

 INCIDENTS

-Officers responded to a larceny call in the 600 block of N. Polk.
+Officers responded to a call in the 500 block of W. Cherokee for a potential drug find.

+Officers took a report of threats/intimidation that took place in the 700 block of E. Cherokee St.

-Officers responded to a protective order violation call in the 700 block of S. Taylor.
+Officers responded to a stolen vehicle call in the 400 block of S. Filmore.

-Officers took a breaking and entering call that occurred in the 1200 block of S. Dewey.
+Officers responded to a larceny call in the 1100 block of N. Proctor.

 Be the first to know